Burnout Recovery Feels Slow for a Reason (What’s Actually Happening)

 Why does burnout recovery take so long?

-What are signs you are recovering from burnout?
+What are signs you are recovering?